Attracting a cultured guest, our edit of the must-visit hotels for art lovers sees covetable collections take centre stage.

 Byblos Art Hotel Villa Amistà, Italy

 Byblos Art Hotel Villa Amistà is a beacon of joy and whimsy – and boasts some rather impressive contemporary art works too.
 The grand, Venetian-style villa situated in Verona is an OTT oasis best enjoyed by those whose love of colour knows no bounds.
 Behind its classical facade, guests will encounter ultra-modern finishes, courtesy of architect and designer, Alessandro Mendini.
 Each of the villa’s 58 bedrooms are individually decorated – we’re talking vivid palettes, colourful fabrics, and zany furnishings – but if you think your bedroom is stylistically akin to a Picasso painting, you ain’t seen nothing yet.
 The hotel’s main spaces are amongst the most wowing.
-Works by Marc Quinn, Damien Hurst, Anish Kapoor, and Vanessa Beecroft can be found throughout; take yourself of a mini treasure hunt to explore the museum-worthy collection housed here.
+Works by Marc Quinn, Damien Hirst, Anish Kapoor, and Vanessa Beecroft can be found throughout; take yourself of a mini treasure hunt to explore the museum-worthy collection housed here.